FShahin91/LiquidTankLevel/README.md

 I must mention that there is still a need to struggle with the door in order to open/close the valves when refilling the tanks.
 But doing it once is better than twice!

 ## Technical details
 There are 4 tanks which the system will take readings from.
 Developing a system that reads from one tank only then making 4 of this system will not be financially feasable.
 The project was made to work with up to 4 tanks with the ability to work with more by making the necessary changes in the code and hardware.
-The tanks are all cuboid shapes, so the system stores the length, width and height alog with the user name for each tank seperately.
+The tanks are all cuboid shapes, so the system stores the length, width and height along with the user name for each tank seperately.

 Because the system will take readings from 4 tanks, a 4x16 LCD screen was used.
 This size was large enough to show all the readings at once and also to include readable instructions for the users when adding or removing an entry to or from the system.
 The amount of diesel in the tanks is presented in liters and also as a percentage of the total volume of the tanks.
 The percentage seem to be a more user-friendly method to indicate the amount compared to pure numbers.